Eliyahu Meir Bloch: Telshe Yeshiva in the United States

 Unlike most of the American yeshivas at the time which were established in New York, Rabbi Bloch opened the yeshiva in Cleveland, Ohio, to strengthen its Orthodox Jewish community.
 The primary Jewish influence in the city was that of the secular Jews, and the establishment of the yeshiva boosted the morale of the city's smaller Orthodox Jewish community.

 A large part of the student body of the yeshiva was made of boys born and bred in the United States.
 Despite having lived their lives in Eastern Europe, both Rabbis Bloch and Katz were well attuned to the American way of thinking, and understood the students' feelings.
 However, the yeshiva was run like the Eastern European yeshivas from before the Holocaust, with strict discipline used in regards to its rigorous schedule.
 Rabbi Chaim Dov Keller, who studied in the yeshiva in its early years, recalled Rabbi Bloch's three-hour mussar shmuess (character-improvement talk) given when the students skipped a Saturday night learning session.
 In Rabbi Keller's words, "Rav Elya Meir gave the shmuess....
 He told us that they had no intention of opening a yeshiva to cater to the whims of American society....He spoke of the Roshei Yeshiva they had left behind in Europe [who were murdered by the Nazis], whose emissaries they were.
 They would never agree to such a yeshiva."
 Rabbi Bloch then threatened to close the yeshiva if the students didn't cooperate.

-Rabbi Bloch's influence on the Cleveland Jewish community was profound, as he pushed for the founding of Hebrew Academy of Cleveland, the Yavneh Seminary, and a kollel.
+Rabbi Bloch's influence on the Cleveland Jewish community included working on the founding of Hebrew Academy of Cleveland, the Yavneh Seminary, and a kollel.